top of page

 HOW LONG WILL IT TAKE TO FEEL BETTER?

-WHAT IF IT ISN'T WORKING?
+WHAT IF DOESN'T FEEL LIKE IT'S WORKING?

 AS A COUNSELLOR, DO YOU HAVE ALL THE ANSWERS?